obahamonde/aiofauna/README.md

 ✅ Full JSON communication: Focus on your data, don't worry about the communication protocol.
 Your `Api` will receive and return JSON.

-✅ Markdown and Html support with live reload: experiment an smooth frontend devserver experience without leaving your backend code with familiar syntax, `render_template` and `markdown_it` functions enable you to render static markdown files and html jinja templates with live reload.
+✅ Markdown and Html support.

 ✅ Inspired by fastapi, you will work with almost the same syntax and features like path operations, path parameters, query parameters, request body, status codes, `/docs` automatic interactive API documentation, and decorated view functions and automatic serialization and deserialization of your data.